genlaw/genlaw.github.io/glossary.md

 ### Transformer
 A **transformer** is a popular **model architecture** for image, text, and music applications and underlies models like ChatGPT, Bard, and MusicLM.
 An input (text or image) is broken into segments (word **tokens** or image patches) as a preprocessing step.
 These input segments are then passed through a series of layers that generate **vector representations** of the segments.
 What makes the transformer model distinct is that the strength of connection between segments is itself a learned behavior.
-The model has trainable parameters that determine how much **attention** to parts of the input.
+The model has trainable parameters that determine how much **attention** is paid to parts of the input.
 Like the diffusion model, the transformer model is rewarded for reproducing a target training example exactly.

 ### Tokenization
 For language models, a common preprocessing step is to break documents into segments called **tokens**.
 For example, the input "I like ice cream." might be tokenized into ["I", "like", "ice", "cream", "."].
 The tokens can then be mapped to entries in a **vocabulary** of strings that are recognized by a model.
 Each model family tends to share a vocabulary, which is optimized to represent a particular training corpus.
 Most current models use **subword tokenization** to handle words that would otherwise not be recognized.
 Therefore, a rare or misspelled word might be represented by multiple tokens.
 The number of tokens used to represent an input is important because it determines how large the effective input size of a model is.